All Episodes

 No.

-What woman could ever run for president with the thin promises and knowledge that he's running for and get away from the other thing?
+What woman could ever run for president with the thin promises and knowledge that he's running for and gets to the business?

 Okay, so let's look at the last eight years.